dani-github/CodeSnippets/README.md

 If you have any questions or suggestions, feel free to reach out to me at [***REMOVED***](mailto:***REMOVED***).

 ### Thank you for visiting my "JavaScript Code Snippets" repository!
-I hope you find it useful and informative.
+I hope you find it useful.